ultimate271/notes/book/shortstory/20190222 - Seth And Cain Draft3.md

 "'I am the devil!
 You will worship me, and pledge your alegiance to me!'

 "Of course, I told him, 'Fuck off devil man!
 You can't hurt me.'
-At which point the devil ran off.
-I captured him in my hand, and grabbed him, and I said, "You are mine!
-I have caught you!
-The devil could not get away.
+At which point, and much to my surprise, the devil started to run away in terror.
+He was srceaming and yelling.
+I did not expect that, but I immediately took chase to him, and got him in a choke hold.
 I told him, 'A coward, you are.
 Worthy of your position as devil, you are not.'
 So I killed him, and took his place.

 "Now, what you see before you is your brother re-incarnated as the actual devil himself.
 That is my story."

 Seth was listening intently to the story, and when Cain was done, he asked.
-"So does taht mean you are the devil?"
+"So does that mean you are the devil?"

 Cain laughed.
 "Oh Seth.
 Let me tell you how much I wish my story were true."
 Cain let out another big laugh.
 "Oh, if that story were true, then that would